- What is a coding bootcamp?

 - If you want to kickstart your career in Web Development, DecodeMTL was built just for you.
 Our graduates go on to do amazing things; from launching companies to becoming developers at startups and tech companies, DecodeMTL grads are able to pursue their passion for coding in incredible ways.

 Our teaching staff are developers, consultants, and educators at companies that use what we teach on a daily basis.
 Our curriculum is updated regularly with new industry standards, and our small class sizes ensures you get one on one attention.
-On top of this, we have two great locations: in-person students learn out of the WeWork co-working space, and remote students learn from the comfort of their own home!

 - Will I receive a certificate or diploma upon completion of the course?

 - Coding Bootcamps are typically non-accredited institutions.
 Meaning, we are not recognized by the Quebec ministry of education.
 Therefore, we do not give out diplomas or certificates.